 Come out to the Apalachicola National Forest and explore the bucket traps that capture amphibians and reptiles entering and leaving an ephemeral wetland.
 Learn about life history cycles, ephemeral wetlands, scientific investigation, and local ecology all within the native longleaf pine ecosystem.
 The drift fence and traps are part of an investigation to reintroduce an extirpated (locally extinct) salamander species, the striped newt.

 This activity is free and open to community and student organizations, schools, and teacher groups.
 Fence activities can be tailored to NGSS and CCS standards (see Education Standards page for details).
-Targeted enrichment lessons can also be provided or find lessons here.
+Targeted enrichment lessons also can be provided or find Powerpoints, lessons, and other resources here.